averissimo/r-analysis-covid19/README.md

 COVID19 Analysis by @averissimo
 ================

-This is an exploratory analysis of worldwide COVID-19 cases/deaths.
+> Exploratory analysis of worldwide COVID-19 cases/deaths.

 The full analysis can be found in one of the links below and is updated as the data is updated.